A Generically Contrastive Spatiotemporal Representation Enhancement for 3D Skeleton Action Recognition: Experiment

 \subsection{Dataset Settings}

-\textbf{NTU RGB+D.} NTU RGB+D (NTU60) \cite{shahroudy2016ntu} is a large-scale dataset for skeleton-based action recognition, which contains 56880 videos performed by 40 volunteers.
-The action sequences can be categorized into 60 classes.
-Following the authors of this dataset recommendation, we process this dataset into two benchmarks: cross-subject(X-sub) and cross-view(X-view).
-In the cross-subject setting, sequences of 20 subjects are for training, and the sequences of the rest 20 subjects are for validation.
-In the cross-view setting, skeleton sequences are split by camera views.
-Samples from two camera views are used for training, and the rest are used for evaluation.
+\textbf{NTU RGB+D.} NTU60 \cite{shahroudy2016ntu} is the most widely used dataset for skeleton-based action recognition.
+It contains 56,880 samples in 60 action classes.
+These samples are performed by 40 distinct subjects.
+It has been configured into two benchmarking structures: cross-subject (X-sub) and cross-view (X-view).
+In the X-sub, sequences from 20 individuals are allocated for training purposes, with the remaining 20 sets of sequences earmarked for validation.
+Meanwhile, under the X-view, skeleton sequences are divided based on camera views; two camera views are used for training, while the remaining ones are utilized for evaluation.

-\textbf{NTU RGB+D 120.} NTU RGB+D 120 (NTU120) dataset \cite{liu2019ntu} adds 57367 new skeleton sequences and 60 new action classes to the original NTU RGB+D 60 dataset.
-There are 32 various video configurations in it, each of which depicts a different location and background.
-The authors offered the cross-subject(X-sub) and cross-setup(X-set) as two benchmark evaluations.
-In the cross-subject setting, sequences from 53 subjects are for training, and sequences from the other 53 subjects are for testing.
-In the cross-setup setting, skeleton sequences are split by setup ID.
-Samples from even set-up IDs are used for training, and the odd setup IDs are used for evaluation.
+\textbf{NTU RGB+D 120.} NTU120 dataset \cite{liu2019ntu} adds 57367 new skeleton sequences and 60 new action classes to the original NTU60 dataset.
+There are 32 various configurations in it, each of which depicts a different location and background.
+The authors offered the cross-subject (X-sub) and cross-setup (X-set) as two benchmark evaluations.
+In the X-sub, sequences from 53 subjects are for training, and the other 53 subjects are for testing.
+In the X-set, skeleton sequences are split by setup ID.
+Samples from even set-up IDs are used for training, and the odds are used for evaluation.

-\textbf{Northwestern-UCLA.} Northwestern-UCLA (NW-UCLA) dataset \cite{wang2014cross} contains 1494 video clips of 10 different actions captured from three Kinect cameras.
+\textbf{Northwestern-UCLA.} NW-UCLA dataset \cite{wang2014cross} contains 1494 video clips of 10 different actions captured from three Kinect cameras.
 We follow the same evaluation protocol in \cite{wang2014cross}: the first two cameras for training and the other for testing.